Hubie Halloween: Plot

-Hubie moves his attention to monitoring a drive-in cinema.
-Hubie's old classmates Lester and Mary Hennessey scare Hubie after false reports of suspicious activity in one of the cars at the drive-in (who turn out to be trick-or-treaters driven by Mr. Hennessey to throw eggs at Hubie).
-He flees into the woods and finds Walter.
-Walter thinks he is turning into a werewolf and chases Hubie to a haunted house in a fun fair that is overseen by Chantal Taylor.
+Hubie moves his attention to a drive-in cinema, where his old classmates Lester and Mary Hennessey scare him.
+They falsely report suspicious activity in one of the cars (who turn out to be trick-or-treaters driven by Mr. Hennessey to throw eggs at Hubie).
+Hubie flees into the woods and finds Walter, who thinks he is turning into a werewolf.
+He chases Hubie to a haunted house organized by local teens to raise money and overseen by Chantal Taylor.
 Mr. and Mrs. Hennessey are kidnapped and Sgt.
 Downey is alerted.

-At the haunted house, Hubie sees a Siberian Husky, thinking it is Walter in his final form.
-The Husky then runs into the haunted house and Hubie chases it inside.
-It is eventually shown that the Husky is Miss Taylor's pet dog Buster.
-Pete Landolfa goes in to scare Hubie, but is kidnapped in front of him.
+At the haunted house, Hubie sees a male Siberian Husky, believing he is Walter in his final form.
+The dog defecates and eats his own feces while Hubie attempts to interrogate and confront him.
+It runs into the haunted house so he chases him inside.
+It is eventually shown that the Husky is Miss Taylor's dog Buster.
+Pete Landolfa goes in to scare Hubie, but is kidnapped right in front of him.

 Sgt.
 Downey arrives and suggests to Mayor Benson that they cancel Halloween.
-Hubie thinks it is Walter, but then Blake calls Downey stating that Walter is at the police station with Richie who had turned themselves in, who also reveals that Walter's real name is Nick Hudson.
-Richie had escaped, bringing Walter back to the mental institution which they refer to as the werewolf treatment center.
-Downey, Benson, and Dave agree that Hubie is the kidnapper, thinking he is getting revenge on his bullies.
-He runs away and goes to a radio station.
+Hubie thinks it is Walter, but then Blake calls Downey.
+Walter has been at the police station with Richie, as they had turned themselves in.
+Walter's real name is Nick Hudson and Richie had escaped to convince him to return to the mental institution, which they refer to as the werewolf treatment center.
+Downey, Benson, and Dave believe that Hubie is behind the disappearances, getting revenge on his bullies.
+He runs away and goes to the radio station.

 DJ Aurora tells Hubie that someone calls a lot more than him always requesting a song for Hubie.
-They all think Sgt.
-Downey's ex-wife Violet Valentine is the caller.
-The burner phone that was planted when called is revealed to be in Hubie's house and he races there, hoping his mother is okay.
-It is revealed that Hubie's mother kidnapped Pete, Mike, and the Hennesseys as revenge for tormenting Hubie and plans to burn them alive.
-He rescues them just as the police, the news media, Nick, and Richie arrive, but they are still ungrateful.
-His mother then scolds Pete, Mike, and the Hennesseys for all the things they did to Hubie and they also admitted that they were jealous of him for various reasons.
+They all think Violet Valentine, Sgt.
+Downey's ex-wife and Hubie’s love interest since his childhood, is the caller.
+The planted burner phone rings, revealing it to be in Hubie's house.
+Hubie races there, hoping his mother is okay.

+Hubie arrives to discover his mother is the kidnapper, having taken Pete, Mike, and the Hennesseys as revenge for tormenting Hubie, and plans to burn them alive.
+He rescues them just as the police, news media, Nick, and Richie arrive, but they are still ungrateful.
+His mother then scolds them all for the things they did to Hubie and they admit that they were jealous of him for various reasons.
 Hubie's mother suddenly disappears upon using the Frankenstein trick.

-One year later, Hubie is married to Violet, is the new Mayor of Salem, and his new foster kids are going trick or treating dressed like people he knows.
+One year later, Hubie is married to Violet, is the new mayor of Salem, and his new foster kids are going trick or treating dressed like people they know.
 Having earned respect from the locals, Hubie goes into town on his bicycle with Downey escorting him and prepares for the Halloween festivities.